xword/java-npm-gradle-integration-example/README.md

 ```groovy
 include 'java-app'
 ```
-to `java-npm-integration/settings.gradle`.
+to `java-npm-gradle-integration-example/settings.gradle`.

-Now building the root project, i.e. running `./gradlew` inside `java-npm-integration` directory should build the `java-app` as well.
+Now building the root project, i.e. running `./gradlew` inside `java-npm-gradle-integration-example` directory should build the `java-app` as well.

 ## Make `npm-app` be built by Gradle